How to Understand a Cockatiel by His Crest

 The 7 Main Emotions

-There are seven different things (for the most part) that cockatiels do with their crests to tell us how they are feeling, and perhaps even what they want.
-Sometimes it can be hard to tell what they mean when they move their crests back and forth, but this simple and easy guide will make sure your and your bird-friend have the best possible relationship!
-The seven main emotions/feelings are: curiosity, anger, sleepiness, cautiousness, happiness, contentedness, and excitement.
+There are seven different things (for the most part) that cockatiels do with their crests to tell us how they are feeling and perhaps even what they want.
+Sometimes, it can be hard to tell what they mean when they move their crests back and forth, but this simple and easy guide will make sure your and your bird-friend have the best possible relationship!
+The seven main emotions/feelings are:

-When a bird is curious about something or someone, or maybe even just feels like exploring, the crest will go up as straight as possible, and usually there is an outstretched neck that follows this behavior.
-Though usually curiosity is positive, this is not always the case, and can sometimes be confused with cautiousness.
+When a bird is curious about something or someone (or maybe even just feels like exploring), the crest will go up as straight as possible, and usually there is an outstretched neck that follows this behavior.
+Though usually curiosity is positive, this is not always the case, and it can sometimes be confused with cautiousness.

 When a cockatiel is happy, they are always the cutest.
-Their crest is flat on the back of their heads, but relaxed, and strongly curled upward.
+Their crest is flat on the back of their heads, but relaxed and strongly curled upward.
 Happy birds tend to sing or chirp with a calm, content demeanor.
-Happiness it probably the easiest to identify, because they're in such a darn happy little mood!
+Happiness is probably the easiest emotion to identify, because they're in such a darn happy little mood!

 When a bird is content, you might be fooled.
-Not to be confused with fear or hissing, a content cockatiel's crest will be straight up; as straight as it can be.
-Usually it is identifiable by the calm attitude the bird has, rather than hissing or biting like an upset bird might.
+Not to be confused with a frightened or hissing bird, a content cockatiel will have their crest straight up—as straight as it can be.
+Usually, this emotion is identifiable by the calm attitude the bird has (rather than hissing or biting like an upset bird might).

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.